hayone1/Rancher-fleet-k3s/README.md

 - Go to Rancher UI (still in `Continuous Delivery` | `fleet-default`)
 - Select `Git Repos` -> `Add Repository` -> `Edit As YAML`
-> **ALWAYS** make sure the referenced has been pushed and is available online.
+> **ALWAYS** make sure the referenced repo has been pushed and is available online.
 The scope of this guide does not cover private repos or air-gapped envoronments.

 - paste the `socks-git-repo.yaml` content in rancher and select `Create`
 - If unedited, Fleet will now track the manifests of socks shop and logging

-> You can also use the form UI to add the GitRepo details.
+> You can also use the form UI to add the GitRepo details (it's simple to do so.).
 - Check the status of what the fleet is doing
 ```
 # Downstream cluster